diffblue/ExampleTestFactory/README.md

 # Example of how to use test factories to increase coverage

 Compile project with mvn clean install

-Run `dcover create com.example.FactoryExample.Opportunity`
+Focus on the Opportunity class.
+The other class are simple constructors Run `dcover create com.example.FactoryExample.Opportunity`

 Note the test output has: